-Contact email@example.com to find out more about Calverts finishing services, and what you can do with special printing effects – or read on!
+Contact firstname.lastname@example.org to find out more about what finishing services are available, and what you can do with special printing effects – or read on!

-In addition to litho, digital, Riso and inket printing, Calverts offers the widest range of special print effects, coatings and finishes.
+In addition to litho, digital, Riso and inket printing, Calverts can offer the widest range of special print effects, coatings and finishes through our network of suppliers.
 Here are some of them.
 We’re always experimenting with new techniques and combinations on different materials – so really, ‘the world’s your oyster’.

 Foil blocking is the imprinting of a white, black, coloured, metallic, iridescent or clear image from a roll of material, using heat and pressure applied by a relief plate – so it creates a sight intaglio, or indentation effect.
 Foils can be glossy or matt.